 Read the passage itself through SEVERAL TIMES - there will always be a few easier sentences to help fix the story in your mind.
 The more you do this, the more you will begin to understand.

-It is the custom - which has never varied since the start of this current version of the paper up until the most recent papers in 2018 - to use a narrative style for the translation passage, with the story told in PAST TENSES.
+It is the custom - which has so far never varied up to the beginning of the new syllabus from 2022 (so watch this space for updates) - to use a narrative style for the translation passage, with the story told in PAST TENSES.
 If you assume that any verb NOT IN DIRECT SPEECH is going to be a PAST TENSE, you are almost certain to be right.

 As a result of this, the only place you will find PRESENT or FUTURE tenses has to be in Direct Speech.